himanshu-soni/QuantumFlux/README.md

 ## Basic Usage

-1. Install the project via any of the method above. and extend `Application` and us it as following:
+1. Install the project via any of the method above. and extend `Application` class and use it as following:

    ```
    public class SampleApplication extends Application {